KohaILS/koha-manual-zh-cn/source/searchingpreferences.rst

 Default: Don't display

 Asks: \_\_\_ Koha record level itemtype info on detail and result pages in the OPAC and staff interface.
-This info also displays if the :ref:`item-level_itypes` system preference is set to bibliographic record..
+This info also displays if the :ref:`item-level\_itypes <item-level_itypes-label>` system preference is set to bibliographic record.

 Description: